wyhuai/SkillMimic/README.md

 --motion_file skillmimic/data/motions/BallPlay-M/[skill] --headless
 ```
 - During the training, the latest checkpoint SkillMimic.pth will be regularly saved to output/, along with a Tensorboard log.
-- `--task` specifies the task that the humanoid should perform.
+- `--task` specifies the skill that the humanoid should perform.
-- `--cfg_env` specifies the environment configurations for that task, such as number of environments, dataFPS, ball properties, ect.
+- `--cfg_env` specifies the environment configurations for that skill, such as number of environments, dataFPS, ball properties, ect.
-- `--cfg_train` specifies the training configurations for that task, such as learning rate, maximum number of epochs, network settings, ect.
+- `--cfg_train` specifies the training configurations for that skill, such as learning rate, maximum number of epochs, network settings, ect.
 - `--motion_file` can be changed to train a different skill policy on different data, e.g., `--motion_file skillmimic/data/motions/BallPlay-M/skillset_1`.
 - `--headless` is used to disable visualizations.
 - It is strongly encouraged to use large "--num_envs" when training on a large dataset, e.g., use "--num_envs 16384" for `--motion_file skillmimic/data/motions/skillset_1` (Meanwhile, `--minibatch_size` is recommended to be set as 8×`num_envs`)